NSTA1/TrustPlan/sdg.md

 # SDG Design
 - A high dividend growth portfolio which is not focused on early-stage yield, but rather on long term compounding of dividends and dividend growth.
-- Current 5-year blended dividend growth: 11.7%
-- Holdings must be high ROIC equities with global exposure and established dividend track records (with the exception of a few 'dividend initiators': companies that are have ROIC but have recently started paying a dividend or are likely to in future [e.g. Amazon, Meta])
+- Holdings must be high ROIC equities with global exposure and established dividend track records (with the exception of a few 'dividend initiators': companies that have high ROIC but have recently started paying a dividend or are likely to in future [e.g. Amazon, Meta])

 # Perpetual